Adoption tax credit: Qualified adoption expenses

 Under US tax law, qualified expenses include adoption fees, court costs, attorney fees, traveling expenses (including amounts spent for meals and lodging while away from home), and other expenses directly related to and for which the principal purpose is the legal adoption of an eligible child.
 The adoption tax credit is per child, thus the credit doubles when adopting two children in the same year.
 It is also important to note that this is a "credit," not a mere "deduction."
 A tax credit is a dollar for dollar reduction of federal tax, not a reduction of taxable income, such as with a mortgage payment.

-Special Needs Adoptions
+Special needs adoptions

 Parents who adopt a child with special needs can claim the full credit without documenting expenses.
 There are several factors that determine if a child has "special needs" and those factors can vary by state.

 A child with special needs has a factor or condition (uniquely defined by each State) that may involve any of the following: